 5. Only athletes pre-registered and approved may compete.

-6. The age category of competition will be determined by the younger age of the two partners the day of Opening Ceremony – July 30, 2022.
+6. The age category of competition will be determined by the younger age of the two partners the day of Opening Ceremony.

 7. Age groups and experience levels may be combined in the interests of competition and meet

-management, but medals will be awarded as per the age groups and experience levels of the Games.
+management, but medals will be awarded as per the age groups, genders, and divisions of the Games.
 Events may have a maximum number of competitors.